-Eggs At The Store: What You Should Know
+Eggs At Your Local Grocery Store: What You Should Know

 Affordable food matters to everyone.
 Recognizing that you may have questions when you’re at the grocery store right now—including about the cost and availability of eggs—here are a few things to know.